 Sample Craft Beers at Some of Saratoga's Finest Breweries

 Did you know Saratoga is home to a slew of reputable breweries?
-Artisanal Brew Works on Geyser Road, pictured above, always has something new and exciting going on.
+Artisanal Brew Works, pictured above, always has something new and exciting going on.
 Check their website for a weekly can release and current beers on draft.
-They also have some cans only available at the tap room, like Picture Day IPA #5 "Lorenz" and Blackberry in the Glasses Wheat.

-Other nearby breweries worth checking out are Unified Beerworks in Malta, which specializes in IPAs and sours, and Bound by Fate Brewing, a new brewery located in a historic building in Schuylerville.
+Other nearby breweries worth checking out include Unified Beerworks in Malta, which specializes in IPAs and sours, and Bound by Fate Brewing, a new brewery located in a historic building in Schuylerville.

 If you're looking to branch out from beer, Yankee Distillers in Clifton Park is worth checking out.
 They're a farm distillery that distills all their products in small batches on-site, in Italian-made copper stills.
 They specialize in cocktails made from bourbon, rye, and vodka.

-The Saratoga Farmers' Market on High Rock Avenue is widely known as one of the prime markets in the Capital Region.
+The Saratoga Farmers Market is widely known as one of the prime markets in the Capital Region.
 Make a point to stop by this market during your Saratoga visit!
-While most operate once a week during the summer, you can visit the Saratoga Farmers' Market on Wednesdays and Saturdays during the summer, and on Saturdays in the winter; the winter market is held at the Lincoln Baths building in Saratoga Spa State Park.
+While most operate once a week during the summer, you can visit the Saratoga Farmers Market on Wednesdays (High Rock Park) and Saturdays (Wilton Mall) during the summer, and on Saturdays in the winter; the winter market was last held inside Wilton Mall.

-The Saturday market alone boasts over 70 vendors.
+This farmers market boasts over 70 vendors.
 Besides farm fresh produce from local growers, you can also pick up specialty food items like peanut butter from the Saratoga Peanut Butter Company, cheese curds from Argyle Cheese Farmer, and hard cider from the Slyboro Cider House.

-You can also check out the Ballston Spa Farmers' Market, which runs from mid-June through late September on Thursdays and Saturdays at the corner of Front Street and Low Street in Ballston Spa.
-They feature their own unique vendors, like Perogi, Pierogi, Pyroogie, who create fudge, cookies, crispy rice treats, and other sweets.
+You can also check out the Ballston Spa Farmers Market, which runs from mid-June through late September on Thursdays and Saturdays at the Brookside Museum in Ballston Spa.
+They feature their own unique vendors and promote locally created products.

-While Broadway is an undeniable Saratoga hotspot, the next time you're looking for adventures in the Spa City and surrounding county remember all of the above gems for even more art, culture, outdoor fun, and more.
+While Broadway is an undeniable Saratoga hotspot, the next time you're looking for adventures in the Spa City and surrounding county, remember all of the above gems for art, culture, outdoor fun, and more.

 This article is sponsored by Saratoga County Tourism.
 Note: The opinions expressed in this article are those of the authors.
 They do not necessarily reflect the opinions or view of Saratoga County Tourism or its members.